fredemmott/streaming-remote/INSTALL.md

 ## StreamDeck plugin

-1. Download the plugin and open it
+1. Download and open the plugin
+2. The StreamDeck software should automatically open the plugin and ask if you want to install
+3. Enter the password and connection details; for example, if OBS is running on 'mypc' with WebSocket port 9002, enter `ws://mypc:9002`.
+Be sure to use the WebSocket port, not the TCP port.

 ## XSplit Broadcaster